|

 seen?
 This brittle star indeed has very long flat arms!

-It is commonly encountered among coral rubble and under stones at
+It is often encountered among coral rubble and under stones at

 night on many of our shores.
-Often all that can be seen of is a small
+Usually, all that can be seen is a small

 part of its very long arms, while the central disk remains safely